gingerbeardman/iStockLargeComp.safariextension/README.md

 ## Background

+Often you want to use images from iStock in your visuals as temporary placeholders, before you get client agreement and buy the proper image.

 iStockPhoto has a zoom function that lets you view a larger version of the image.

 This involves a targeted click on the centre of the image, and further clicks if you wish to save the large comp to your computer.